ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ## What is a Value?

 Like most functional programming languages, OCaml is an [expression-oriented](https://en.wikipedia.org/wiki/Expression-oriented_programming_language) programming language.
 That means programs are expressions.
 Actually, almost everything is an expression.
 In OCaml, there are no statements that specify actions to be taken on data.
 All computations must be through expression evaluation.
 Computing expressions produce values.
 Here are a few examples of expressions, their type, and the resulting values.
-Some include computation, some don't:
+Some include computation and some don't:
 ```ocaml
 # "Every expression has a type";;
 - : string = "Every expression has a type"